-At Okonjima, we are trying to reclaim the grassland plains and rehabilitate them to their natural state, as part of our debushing efforts.
-The Blackthorn (Senegalia mellifera) and the Sicklebush (Dichrostachys cinerea) are encroaching on the reserve, which results in an imbalance in the grass to bush ratio and decreases the biodiversity of the reserve.
+However, over the last century, over grazing and controlled natural fires as a result of commercial farming have damaged Namibia’s natural habitat.
+Many of the country’s open plains are becoming thorny thickets as a result.
+At Okonjima, we are trying to reclaim and rehabilitate the grassland plains to their natural state, as part of our debushing efforts.
+The Blackthorn (Senegalia mellifera) and the Sicklebush (Dichrostachys cinerea) are encroaching on the nature reserve, which results in an imbalance in the grass to bush ratio and decreases biodiversity.

-Mechanical removal can clear around 7 ha daily, but carries a hefty price tag and can also damage the soil while taking with it vital grass species too, which makes it a costly operation in terms of funding and conservation.
+Mechanical removal can clear around 7ha daily, but carries a hefty price tag and can also damage the soil while taking with it vital grass species too, which makes it a costly operation in terms of funding and conservation.
 The time-consuming and labour-intensive manual method is preferred in areas where care needs to be taken during selective de-bushing.
 We retain high grasses, which are a useful resource and source of employment for many Namibians.

 Through our ongoing conservation and debushing efforts, Okonjima hopes to preserve this part of Namibia for centuries to come, so that it is always a peaceful African safari retreat for our visitors.